 Does this mean you should run to your nearest studio and spend thousands of dollars for a professional photoshoot?
 No. In fact, some casting directors even prefer amateur photos over professional ones because it's easier to understand what your baby looks like when they're in a natural setting rather than a staged one.
 In other words, you can take the perfect picture from the comfort of your own home.
 Here's how:

 - What should your baby wear?
 Don't dress them up!
 Costumes or elaborate attire can obscure what your baby really looks like, which is what the casting directors are looking for.
-So just a diaper is perfect.
-You may have a simple shirt or dress as well, but nothing more than that.
+So, just a diaper is perfect.
+You may also have a simple shirt or dress, but nothing more than that.

 - Which filter should I use?
 NONE.
 Keep filters for your personal photos.
 They have no space in headshots for casting directors.
-Filters make the photos look silly, obfuscate what your kid looks like and show that you're not very serious about baby modeling.
+Filters make the photos look silly, obfuscate your kid's appearance, and show that you're not very serious about baby modeling.
 NO FILTERS!

 - What should your baby do?
 One of the most precious things in the world is a baby's smile, so if you can get them to do a heartwarming grin, then go for it!
 But know that it's not mandatory.
 Whichever way your baby looks the most photogenic, be it curious, thoughtful, or solemn, make the most of it and use it for the photo.
 Sitting, lying down — any pose can work, but remember that the more a casting director sees of your baby — the better.

 Once again, and it bears repeating, this photo is the one thing the casting director will use to make their decision, so don't hesitate to spend as much time as you need to capture the perfect shot.
 What's more, it's not a one-and-done process.
 Our kids grow up by the minute, so make sure to take a fresh, recent photo no less than every couple of months.

 Now that you have the perfect photo, it's time to send it out!